steven-hill/Quotes/README.md

 - There is support for VoiceOver and Dynamic Type.

 ### 🚧 Currently working on
+- Making enhancements to the notifications experience.
 - Improving the testability of the app.
 - Adding to and improving the unit tests.
-- Improving the accessibility experience.
-- Improving the structure, readability and reusability of the codebase.
 - Using Instruments to optimise app performance.

 ### 📲 Getting started